KaizeninCode/KaizeninCode/README.md

   5. Tailwind CSS
   6. Express.js
   7. Node.js
+  8. React Native
+  9. Next.js

-- Interested in learning Django and Next JS.
+- Interested in learning Django.

 - 💞️ I’m looking to collaborate on anything that aligns with my tech stack
 - 📫 How to reach me